Matthew Auer: U.S. Forest Service

 Auer served as Senior Adviser to the U.S. Forest Service from 2001 to 2006.
 During that time, he was a member of the U.S. delegation to the United Nations Forum on Forests and to the International Tropical Timber Council, the governing body of the International Tropical Timber Organization (ITTO).
 For the United States Agency for International Development and other bilateral aid agencies, he has developed, implemented, and evaluated energy and environmental programs in, among other countries, the Dominican Republic, Mexico, Ecuador, Bolivia, Chile, Estonia, Poland, Azerbaijan, Thailand, Laos, and Vietnam.
 He has also served as a Presidential Management Fellow at USAID.

 Bates College

 Auer was appointed as the Dean of Faculty of Bates College on July 1, 2013.
 Auer has received more than a dozen teaching awards including the President's Award.
 On February 1, 2017, it was announced that Auer was appointed to a senior level position within the University of Georgia by the college's president, Clayton Spencer.
+Auer focused on recruiting faculty from diverse and underrepresented groups and strengthening computational sciences curricula at the college.